emelf/syngenlib/README.md

 Dependencies for SynGenLib are listed in the TOML file.
 The notable tools are `numpy` and `scipy`.
 If you run examples, `matplotlib` is needed.

+### Roadmap

+SynGenLib is per summer 2025 under active use and development.
+It is likely that modifications and changes to the source code is not backwards compatible.
+The following list summarizes possible future additions to SynGenLib.

+- Improve the saturation modelling and add more of-the-shelf models
+- Add built-in optimizer functions for optimizing generator and plant operating point
+- Expand the calculation to allow for more than one generator at the LV side of the step-up transformer

 ## Authors

 - **Emil G. Melfald**, University of South-Eastern Norway